djanderson/riscv-5stage-simulator/README.md

 ### Debugging a test

- 1) Run the test and note the name of the exectutable
+ 1) Run the test and note the name of the executable

     ```bash
     $ cargo test ca_simulator_riscv_32i_sorting